 Using the loan proceeds from a reverse mortgage loan can potentially help all of your investments last longer.
 Talk to your financial advisor about how to incorporate this loan into your overall financial plan.

 Why A Reverse Mortgage Might Be Right For You.

 What Are The Payment Options For A Reverse Mortgage Loan?

 There are a variety of options, including a lump sum, a line of credit, or a monthly cash flow payment such as tenure or term payment plan.
 You can switch between payment options at any time for a small one-time fee, and you could receive additional cash at a later date if you limit the first year’s cash payout.

 How Do I Pay Back A Reverse Mortgage Loan?

 Monthly payments are optional with a reverse mortgage.
 Housing expenses must continue to be paid, such as property taxes and insurance (and homeowner association fees, if applicable), and home must be maintained.
 The remaining balance is required to be paid back when you permanently move out of the house with interest agreed upon in the beginning.
-The loan will be paid back by equity in the home which may increase over time.
+The loan will be paid back by the equity in the home, which may increase over time.
 If it does not, the reverse mortgage is insured by the Federal Housing Administration (FHA), and they will be responsible for the portion of the pay-off that exceeds the value of the house when the loan is repaid.
 You will not owe more than the value of your home, as long as you abide by the loan terms.
-If your heirs want to purchase the home they can by paying 95% of the appraised value or paying off the balance on the loan, whichever is less.
+If your heirs want to purchase the home, they can by paying 95% of the appraised value or paying off the loan balance, whichever is less.
 Your heirs are still entitled to the remaining equity balance, if any, after the loan has been paid off.

 What Is The Difference Between A Reverse Mortgage Loan And A Home Equity Loan?